 RUNYON: John Hendrickson studies small vegetable farms at the University of Wisconsin.
 He conducted a survey of farms that were using the CSA model back in the late '90s.
 He says farmers came across problems when they started to grow the farm to begin making more money.
 It's tempting to expand quickly when the weather is cooperating and customers are clamoring for a CSA share.

 HENDRICKSON: It's fairly easy to fall into a trap of growing larger than you intended even in the very first season.

 RUNYON: Another problem is the lack of reliable data on what works and what doesn't.
 The U.S. Department of Agriculture is starting to take notice of innovative local food systems.
 They've commissioned a nationwide survey of CSA farms with forms going out this year.

-MICHAEL BAUTE: A little clover coming in.
+BAUTE: A little clover coming in.

 RUNYON: Back at their farm in Fort Collins, Meghan Williams and Michael Baute say they're taking the slow growth approach.
 They just barely broke even last year without giving themselves a paycheck.